 Autumn Leaves Night, The Story of the Forest and Lights Chapter 2 is the official name of the middle of three light up events at Shinrin park every year.
-It follows the Halloween Night in the Forest illumination, which finished up tonight, October 29th 2021.
+It follows the Halloween Night in the Forest illumination, which finished up on Sunday, October 30th 2022.
 Shinrin Park, also called Musashi Kyuryo National Government Park, is located in Namegawa Town in the Hiki District of Saitama Prefecture.
 It is famed for its playgrounds, its seasonal flowers and the autumn illumination in particular.
-Information specific to 2021 (dates, bus etc) near the bottom of the post.
+Information specific to 2022 (dates, bus etc) near the bottom of the post.

 Autumn Leaves Night, The Story of the Forest and the Lights

 The park is huge at 304 hectares, but the light up is only in one section of the park, by the central gate.
 Still at that it is quite a large size with different sections along the route that is just over a kilometer round trip.
 The route winds it way from the central gate to the Urban Arboretum.
 Along the way there are all sorts of illumination and some art displays.
 The highlight is the park of maple trees.